Channel Balance for Alenco Windows from 1986

 - Eric

-Mike from SWISCO responded:
+Tom from SWISCO

-May 4, 2011
+May 4, 2011 12:03 pm

 Eric, we can supply you with the correct channel balance replacements, this is no problem.
 However, I would first like to make sure we're pointing you in the right direction before we continue.

 The stamp "2730L BSI" refers to the channel length and the amount of sash weight the balance is capable of supporting.
 We can offer a channel balance capable of replacing your 2730L BSI, but I first want to make sure that is the correct balance for your window.
 So, your next step will be to remove the window sash (the one with the 2730L BSI) and weigh it on a scale.
 This will allow us to confirm the correct balance stamp.
-After this is done, we will give you the information needed to order your balance replacements. |

-A quick learner from Denver, CO says:
+Quick Learner from Denver, CO

-May 4, 2011
+May 4, 2011 1:45 pm

 The window is 21.0 lbs.